stkao05/line-ai/README.md

 ## AI Prompt

-I used AI coding tools (Cursor + OpenAI Codex) for this assignment.
+I used AI coding tools (OpenAI Codex for Cursor) for this assignment. _No system-level prompt_ was used during the working of this project.

 Below are example prompts that illustrate my typical workflow.

-1. Discuss, review, and iterate
+_Discuss, review, and iterate_

 I start by asking for a high‑level outline and design.
 Once aligned on the direction, I ask the agent to implement changes in small, verifiable steps (e.g., data model, backend, frontend).